DorianFGR/Dell-OptiPlex-9020-macOS-Sonoma/README.md

 # New guide can be found [here](https://zearp.github.io/OptiHack/).

+## October 2024 PSA: You can try to install macOS Sonoma with this fork.
+You will need to use Opencore Legacy patcher post install.
+MacOS Sonoma on Haswell CPU / GPU can contain bug, crashes ...
+Softwares like Adobe ( Photoshop, Premier Pro ), Logitech G Hub and more did not start. ( GPU error ).

 ## February 2024 PSA: Since Monterey will be the last macOS that natively supports Haswell and that it is unlikely that any security update to Montereywill break the EFI this repo will be archived until further notice.

 ## August 2023 PSA: Monterey is the last macOS that natively supports the Haswell platform.
 While it is possible to run newer versions using OCLP for now I would not recommended doing so as long as Monterey gets security updates.